LambdaSchool/Sprint-Challenge--Web-Tools-And-Frameworks/Answers.md

 1. How would you teach the basic ideas behind preprocessing to a friend?
 Please don't copy and paste an answer here, use your own thoughts.
 Preprocessing allows an added level of abstraction when preparing CSS code.
-A compiler (such as LESS) then compiles the highler level language back to vanilla CSS.
+A compiler (such as LESS) then converts the highler level language back to vanilla CSS.

 2. What is the npm command to globally install LESS? npm install -g less